-- 1. Assistance for components is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+- 1. Assistance for components is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
 Incentive cannot exceed \$800 per acre planted.

 - 1. Farm name polygon indicating farm perimeter, practice polygons, lines, and/or points for the practice must be drawn on the map.
 All associated report attributes must be completed for the contract being submitted, including contract number, status of the practice (existing, installed, or planned), and fiscal year. - 2.
 A map and associated report from the Mapping Tool showing the completed practice must be attached as the document type of "MAP" in MoSWIMS prior to contract payment submission.